 At the first Civic Tech Surgery, the challenges of public-private civic tech projects, as well as possible solutions to tackle them, were discussed by Aline Muylaert of CitizenLab; Amanda Clarke, of Carleton University; Gabriella Razzano of OpenUp in South Africa and Ebtihaj Khan from Code for Pakistan, as well as Surgery attendees.

-Applications are now open to join the Action Lab that will decide how to take ideas raised at the Surgery forward.
+This Action Lab will decide how to take ideas raised at the Surgery forward and will commission a paid piece of work to tackle common challenges.